PauliusMacernis/Summary/README.md

 When it comes to **public**, it's a hard matter to deal with again.
 Why?
 The question is a very practical one - do I need to always be paid with "win" which is exchangable everywhere anytime?
 And the ansswer is - not really.
-I need just a "win" I may exchange with the part of public I feel safe with enough.
+I need just a "win" I may exchange with the part of public I will feel safe with enough.

 ### Safety